dbmdz/clef-hipe/experiments/clef-hipe-2022/README.md

 # HIPE-2022

 This readme contains the documentation for our HIPE-2022 submission.

-Stay tuned!
+See our presentation slides at HIPE-2022 workshop [here](https://github.com/dbmdz/clef-hipe/raw/main/experiments/clef-hipe-2022/Pr%C3%A4sentationHISTeria.pdf).

 # Setup